Doxuno

 BREACH AND CANCELLATION

-If either party commits a material breach of this Lease, the aggrieved party shall give written notice to the defaulting party, affording twenty (20) business days to remedy the breach.
-If the breach is not remedied within that period, the aggrieved party may cancel this Lease on written notice, without prejudice to any claim for damages or arrears.
-In the event of non-payment of rental by the Tenant, the Landlord may demand payment within seven (7) days; failure to pay entitles the Landlord to cancel.
+If either party commits a material breach of this Lease, the aggrieved party shall give written notice to the defaulting party affording twenty (20) business days to remedy the breach (consistent with the CPA where it applies).
+If the breach is not remedied, the aggrieved party may cancel this Lease on written notice, without prejudice to any claim for damages or arrears.
 Eviction: The Landlord may not evict the Tenant without a court order granted under the PIE Act 19 of 1998.
-Self-help (changing locks, removing possessions, or cutting utilities) is unlawful under the PIE Act and the Constitution.
+Self-help (changing locks, removing possessions, or disconnecting utilities) is unlawful and may result in damages, fines or contempt proceedings.

 PRIVACY AND DATA PROTECTION